|

 Gulf War. |

-as Iraqi Scud missiles rained down on Israel, while its
+rained down on Israel, while its entire population was

-entire population was crammed into sealed bomb shelters
+crammed into sealed bomb shelters for fear of chemical

-for fear of chemical and biological weapons.
-The missiles
+and biological weapons.
+The missiles caused only limited

-completely halted their financial support for the PLO.
+halted their financial support for the PLO.

 1991 - The